Updated 7/28/2022 to include 10 – yes, TEN! — self care ideas to treat yourself to Self Care Sundays.

 After you check-in with yourself, it’s time to figure out what you need.
 Here’s a list of self care activities—you can make one of them part of your Sunday routine OR you can pick a few of them to incorporate as whole Sunday morning routine.

 Are you feeling tired?
 Maybe you need to honor your body’s desire to get some more rest.
 Allow yourself to get some extra sleep.
 Napping is not just for kids.

 Whether it is a full-blown yoga session or do just a few poses, it doesn’t really matter.
 If you have a tendency to overthink (or over complicate) things, maybe you need to simplify the task.
 As you wait for dinner to cook, stretch your legs or arms.
 Before you get into bed, do a couple of yoga poses coupled with some deep breathing to get your relaxed.
 Either way, stretch your body.

 3. Take a time out for your mind.

 Meditate or do some deep breathing exercises.
 Personally, I love the Chopra app for guided meditation, but you can also focus relaxing and sitting quietly while focusing on your breath work.

-It can be a self love journal or a little bit of everything.
 Whatever you decide to do, let the pen guide you.
 (Sounds kinda cheesy, but you get the point).